yazpik/SelfHosted-K8s-Lab/README.md

 You can change those params according your needs, *{matchbox_path}/scripts/libvirt*

 #### SSH-Keys
-Before to create the virtual instances, make sure your pub ssh key is in place, do the same for the rest of the nodes.
+Before to create the virtual instances, make sure your pub ssh key is in place *matchbox/examples/groups/bootkube* https://github.com/coreos/matchbox/blob/master/examples/groups/bootkube/node1.json#L15

-*matchbox/examples/groups/bootkube*
-https://github.com/coreos/matchbox/blob/master/examples/groups/bootkube/node1.json#L15
+Do the same for the rest of the nodes.

 Create 3 virtual instances, according what you configured on libvirt script
 ### RKT